-Replace the wire harness plugs on the new valve coils.Tip: While the cabinet is open, vacuum the dust and lint from inside the dryer cabinet.
+Replace the wire harness plugs on the new valve coils.Tip: While the dryer is open, vacuum the dust and lint from inside the dryer.

 Reinstall the front panel

-Position the front panel on the hangers at the bottom of the cabinet.
+Position the front panel on the hangers at the bottom of the dryer.

-Line up the mounting holes and reinstall the screws in the top of the front panel to secure it to the dryer cabinet.
+Line up the mounting holes and reinstall the screws in the top of the front panel to secure it to the dryer.
 Plug the wire harness back into the plug on the door switch.
 Make sure the locking tab engages properly.

 Reassemble the top panel